taislu/mobilelu-starter-blog/content/blog/2019-12/my-showcase-list.md

 - Added Sticky Navbar which always shows on top while scrolling the content
 - Added Dark Mode with the plugin gatsby-styled-components-dark-mode
 - Changed fonts using npm packages (such as typeface-lato)
+- Added the ripple effects on button hovering

 ### A Photo Site